Margery0011/Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models/README.md

 # Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models
 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life.
 Clinical Dementia Rating Scale (CDR) is a global rating scale for staging patients diagnosed with dementia.
-In her project, she is using Cross-Sectional and longitudinal OASIS MRI structural and demographic data to train machine learning models to predict if and at what level an individual has dementia.
+In this project, I am using Cross-Sectional and longitudinal OASIS MRI structural and demographic data to train machine learning models to predict if and at what level an individual has dementia.
 This problem is formulated as a binary classification problem (CDR = 0 and CDR > 0) and a multiclass problem (CDR = 0, CDR = 0.5, CDR = 1).

 # Background
 ### Dementia